 The Board recommends that the nine director nominees set forth below be elected at the Meeting to serve as directors of the Company until the next annual meeting of Shareholders or until their successors are elected or appointed.
-This reflects an increase in size from the current composition of eight directors.
+This reflects no change from the current composition.